CMCD1996/Portfolio/_posts/2021-02-07-book-review-being-mortal.md

 ---
 layout: post
-title: "Book Review VIII: Being Mortal - Medicine and What Matters in the End by Atul Gawande "
+title: "Book Review VIII: Being Mortal - Medicine and What Matters in the End by Atul Gawande (Review in Progress)"
 ---

 This entry is a continuation of my book review series.